jboss-developer/jboss-eap-quickstarts/helloworld-ws/README.md

 _NOTE: The following commands assume you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See [Run the Arquillian Tests](../README.md#arquilliantests) for complete instructions and additional options._

+1. Ensure that the Arquillian files have been set-up, as per the [Run the Arquillian Tests](../README.md#arquilliantests) instructions.
-1. Open a command line and navigate to the root directory of this quickstart.
+2. Open a command line and navigate to the root directory of this quickstart.
-2. Type the following command to run the test goal with the following profile activated:
+3. Type the following command to run the test goal with the following profile activated:

         mvn clean test -Parq-jbossas-managed

+or if a *JBoss AS 7* or *JBoss Enterprise Application Platform 6* instance is already running:

+		mvn clean test -Parq-jbossas-remote

 Run the Quickstart in JBoss Developer Studio or Eclipse